laurentj/slimerjs/README.md

 can manipulate web content.

-Its goal is to provide a tool like [PhantomJs](http://phantomjs.org/), with the same API, except that it runs Gecko instead of Webkit, and it is not headless (but you can still use xfvb to have a headless SlimerJS).
+Its goal is to provide a tool like [PhantomJs](http://phantomjs.org/), with the same API, except that it runs Gecko instead of Webkit, and it is not headless (but you can still use xvfb to have a headless SlimerJS).

-You could then use other tools like CasperJS...
+You could then use other tools like [CasperJS](http://casperjs.org)...

-For the moment, it is only a ghostware.
+For the moment, it is only a ghostware :-)

 # Install